wchia016/SP500-Trading-Bot/README.md

 \
 However, for Low BB-Width (low volatility) periods, the rate of false reversal signals is high.
 In the Blue line regions, short signals are frequent but unreliable, only lasting a few trading days and prices generally continued to climb instead.
 Using PSAR to trade and position is likely to create more losses than gains.
 ### 200 Exponential Moving Average (200EMA)
 The 200EMA is natural support for the S&P500 index when uptrend.
-I mainly use it to identify the overall trend of the S&P500.
+It will mainly be used to identify the overall trend of the S&P500.

 ## Algorithm
 From repeated backtesting, I have determined 0.071 as the optimal threshold BB-Width level to decide when volatility is high.
+Any other values would lead to a drop in returns.
+Setting BB-Width any higher may delay switching to PSAR to protect against negative returns from imminent high volatility.
+Setting BB-Width lower may risk false signals from PSAR indicator affecting returns.
 \
 When BB-Width >= 0.071, PSAR will determine Long-Short positions
 \